mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 1.3.1 =
+* Now setting the design complete email 'from' address using the admin email and blog name.
+* Fixed a bug with the boolean options on the main settings page.
+* Now passing through the print_type.
+* Fixed an issue where the save/validation messages weren't showing on the main settings page.
+* Added a 'mystyle_send_design_complete_email' action hook to allow for custom design complete emails.

 = 1.3.0 =
 * Now storing additional data including the designer's email address.